UPDATED: February 13, 2018.

 Actually you and I are two people.
 And the other person reading this is 3.
 And the other person who shared it is 4.

 Pretty soon one person become hundreds, then thousands and together we become a strong voice that can no longer be ignored.

-Just this week I listened to a migraine geneticist and bioinformatics expert talking about the next frontier of migraine treatments, genetic research and opportunities that are truly ground breaking.
-It was incredible and exciting.
+Just recently I spoke with a migraine geneticist and bioinformatics expert talking about the next frontier of migraine treatments, genetic research and opportunities that are truly ground breaking.

 They were talking of these findings being in the hands of patients within years not decades.

-The biggest barrier of this research is no longer the science, it is the funding.
+The biggest barrier of this research is no longer the science, it's the funding.

 Without the funding they cannot pursue this cutting edge research.
-Without the funding the research and teams are simply diverted to other areas of genetics which are receiving support.
+Without the funding the research and staff are simply diverted to other areas of genetics which are better funded.